Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Critical Infrastructure

-Prohibits operating a drone within 500 feet horizontally or 250 feet vertically of a critical facility (petroleum refineries, chemical plants, power plants, substations, transmission lines, water/wastewater treatment, mines, pipelines, rail yards, ports, jails, prisons) without written consent.
-Also prohibits operation within 5 miles of any airport without airport operator consent or FAA waiver/authorization.
-Operator must carry documentation during flight.
+Prohibits operating a drone within 500 feet horizontally or 250 feet vertically of a critical facility (petroleum refineries, chemical plants, pipelines, water/wastewater treatment plants, mines, power plants and substations, transmission lines, jails, detention facilities, and prisons) without written consent of the facility owner.
+Also prohibits operation within 5 miles of any airport without airport operator consent or FAA waiver/exemption/authorization.
+Authorization documentation must be carried during flight.

 View source